Abdulelah-aljarboa/Spam-Ham-Detector/README.md

 - **Keras:** is a library that gives us the ability to create deep learning models.
 - **Matplotlib:** is a comprehensive library for creating static, animated, and interactive visualizations in Python.
 We used it to make the data visualization.
-- **Seaborn:** is a Python data visualization library based on matplotlib it is used to create
+- **Seaborn:** is a Python data visualization library based on matplotlib it is used to create static, animated, and interactive visualizations.
+We used it to make the data visualization.